What is a grievance?

 You can file a grievance at any time to tell us (verbal or written) when you are not happy with your service or care.

 If you have a grievance, you or your Designated Personal Representative (DPR) can call Grievances and Appeals at 303-602-2261.
-You or your DPR can also write to Grievances and Appeals.
+You or your DPR can also send a written letter to report your grievance or appeal.
 Please be sure to include your name, Medicaid ID number (a letter and 6 numbers located on your card), address and phone number on your letter if you write to DHMC Grievances and Appeals.
 You may also fill out the Complaint and Appeal form and send it in.

 Please send your written grievance to this address:

 Attn: Grievances and Appeals Department

 You will not lose your Denver Health Medicaid Choice Enrollment benefits by filing a grievance.
 It is the law!